 Ariane Varela Braga (University of Zürich)

-Ariane Varela Braga is researcher at the University of Zürich.
-She obtained her PhD at the University of Neuchâtel (Summa Cum Laude).
+Ariane Varela Braga is SNSF research assistant at the University of Zürich.
+She studied at the University of Geneva and obtained her PhD (summa cum laude) at the University of Neuchâtel in 2013 with a dissertation on Owen Jones’s Grammar of Ornament(published by Campisano Editore in 2017).
 She has been a scholarly member of the Swiss Institute in Rome and a lecturer at John Cabot University.
 She is the co-founder of the Rome Art History Network and the Visual Studies-Rome Network.
-Her interests focus on the theory of ornamentation and the migration of decorative and architectural models in the 19th c.
-She recently co-edited the volumes Splendor Marmoris (De Luca 2016) and The Myth of the Orient (Peter Lang, 2016).
+Her interests focus on the theory of ornamentation, the reception of non-Western art and the transfers of decorative and architectural models in the 19th century.
+She is the co-editor of volumes on architectural Orientalism, on the use of colored marbles in sculpture and the decorative arts and editor of a volume on the theory of ornament.

 Gail Feigenbaum (Getty Museum)